Tobias Falkner

 Background

 Before writing fiction, Tobias trained and worked as an architect, often on projects that made him think about land use the hard way—roads, coastal edges, water, and what gets traded away “for progress.”
-Birding started as a private discipline and became fieldwork.
 He now writes from travel notebooks, site sketches, and long conversations with people who know a place better than any visitor.